SQream/sqream_docs/third_party_tools/client_platforms/php.rst

     ::

-3. Install the `uODBC <https://www.php.net/manual/en/intro.uodbc.php>`_ extension for your PHP installation.
+3. Install the **uODBC** extension for your PHP installation.

+   For more information, navigate to `PHP Documentation <https://www.php.net/manual/en/intro.uodbc.php>`_ and see the topic menu on the right side of the page.

 Configuring PHP
 -------------------